Bryce-3D/Discord-Bot/Possible_Features.md

 - NUSMods check
   - check number of vacancies in a module (luna)
   - suggestion: %nusmods MA5202 list → list all AYs that it's offered (htns)
+- Avy (retrieve pfp of a discord user)

 ### Games
 - Tic Tac Toe